 Emily Segal (b.
 1988, New York, NY) is an artist, writer, and strategist.
-Currently, she is the co-founder of Nemesis Global, a think tank for cultural research based in Berlin, Helsinki and NYC.
+Currently, she is the co-founder of Nemesis Global, a think tank for cultural research based in Berlin and Los Angeles, as well as the co-founder of Deluge Books.

 Previous to Nemesis, she was a founder of the collective and trend forecasting group K- HOLE (2011 - 2016).
 K-HOLE's free PDF trend reports on the nature of millennial change were downloaded half a million times, and have sparked countless news stories worldwide.
 Their term "normcore" was shortlisted for the Oxford English Dictionary's Word of the Year in 2014.
 K-HOLE's work has been presented at galleries and museums internationally, including the Serpentine Gallery and MoMA PS1.